daniel-lee-wilkinson/extended_co2_sensor_kpi_pipeline/README.md

-# Data Pipeline for IoT Sensor Data (Direct Air Capture Example)
+# Data Pipeline for IoT Sensor Data (Industrial Process Example)

+This repository demonstrates generic IoT data pipeline patterns with synthetic/placeholder naming.
+It does not contain company data.

 ## 1. Overview

-This project implements a modular, fault-tolerant pipeline for processing IoT sensor data.
+This project implements a modular, fault-tolerant pipeline for processing IoT sensor data from an industrial process environment.
+As an example, the pipeline is framed around direct air capture operations, but all data and sensor names are illustrative only.

 It demonstrates core data engineering practices:

 1. **Automated** – scheduled to run daily at a fixed time
 2. **Reproducible** – each step is deterministic and idempotent